team-mayes/md_utils/README.rst

 filter_col
   Produces a file in which only rows are reproduced that pass filtering criteria set in the configuration file.
 The config file allows specifying max and/or min values for any column heading (with a "max_vals" and/or "max_vals" section in the config file).
-Additionally, a "bin" section allows the user to specify a column name on which to bin data.
+Additionally, a "bin_settings" section allows the user to specify a column name on which to bin data.
 The user should provide a list of integers: initial_bin_value, final_bin_value, num_bins, and (optionally) a max number of rows per bin.